 \caption{A quadrat searched for lizards and the locations of each

-lizard over some period of time.}
+lizard over some period of time (simulated data).} $nice plot ! but, as usual, I would give more info.
+For instance, I would say something like ‘Successive locations of 10 individual lizards over time are depicted by grey lines; black dots represent the individual activity centers.’$

 \label{closed.fig.quadrat}